 - facilitate roundtable discussions that engage both the researchers and decision makers;

-- to enable the ministry/ Health Portfolio to consult with the researchers for their knowledge and perspectives on particular questions.
+- enable the ministry/ Health Portfolio to consult with the researchers for their knowledge and perspectives on particular questions.

 The Best Brains Exchange is an informal forum for interaction, exchange and mutual learning between researchers and decision makers in order to support and facilitate the sharing and use of information on a high priority topic.